google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

 controls) from being notified of the click event.

 Rather than adjusting our video controls in the `click` event listener, we use the `play` and `pause` video events.
+Making our controls events based helps with flexibility (as we'll see later with the Media Session API) and will allow us to keep our controls in sync if the browser intervenes in the playback.
 When video starts playing, we change the button state to "pause" and hide the video controls.
 When the video pauses, we simply change button state to "play" and show the video controls.